Read these first

 Word Processing

-Some students encounter problems when "copying and pasting" from their word processors (MS Word or Word Perfect) into the moodle "submission" of assignments box.
-The moodle program is not really set up to maintain complicated formatting from a word processor.
+Some students encounter problems when "copying and pasting" from their word processors (MS Word or Word Perfect) into the etudes assignments box.
+The etudes program is not really set up to maintain complicated formatting from a word processor.
 We focus primarily on "content" in our law classes. if formatting is important or required, you will be notified in the particular assignment.
 It is recommended that you use a simple word processor, such as "wordpad" which is found under "start/accessories/wordpad" in your windows program.
-Using this simple word processor will allow a simple "copy and paste" into the moodle posting "boxes" under assignments, under "submit" or "save changes".
+Using this simple word processor will allow a simple "copy and paste" into the etudes assignment box.

 Computer Crashes